-The monitoring will be conducted by DPSS and the inventory contractor and will include:
+The monitoring will be conducted by DPSS and the Inventory contractor and will include:

-- S Site visits Staff will visit sites to ensure that the environment is conducive to the needs of Community Service participants; - s Survey Staff will conduct periodic surveys of Community Service participants and of site supervisors; - S Tracking Staff will track job placements of Community Service participants; and - S Monitor work sites and assess their willingness to hire participants over a period of time.
-Sites with the best records for placing their participants into unsubsidized employment will be given priority for future placement.
-Sites that over time show an unwillingness to hire participants or show an inability to provide job skills that will enable participants to obtain unsubsidized employment with other employers, will be dropped from the provider inventory.
+- Site visits Staff will visit sites to ensure that the environment is conducive to the needs of Community Service participants; - Survey Staff will conduct periodic surveys of Community Service Interns and of site supervisors; - Tracking Staff will track job placements of Community Service Interns; - Monitor work sites and assess their willingness to hire participants over a period of time.
+Sites with the best records for placing their Interns into unsubsidized employment will be given priority for future placement.